web-design-system/server/README.md

-# Design System as a Service
+# Design Systems as a Service

+## Introduction

+This service provides a way to create TailwindCSS configurations to generate design systems.

+Additionally, it's possible to create component definitions reusing the same CSS classes created by Tailwind definitions.

 ## API